ZenLiuCN/rs-rpc/readme.md

 1. communicate base on RSocket (current use version 1.1.0)
 2. serialization use protostuff
-3. use JDK proxy to easy wrap interfaces to RPC remote.
+3. use JDK mimicLight to easy wrap interfaces to RPC remote.

 ## core ability